crotwell/TauP/src/doc/sphinx/source/calculations.rst

 The factors that contribute to this estimate are:

-* A nominal source term for a Mw 4.0 earthquake, but without
+* A nominal source term for a Mw 4.0 earthquake.

 * An optional source orientation, strike, dip and rake.